 If materials and time are an issue, don’t overlook mushroom growing kits as a method for producing tasty treats.
 Read more about mushroom kits in this article.

-For what I recommend, check out all the various mushroom kits on Amazon.
 Most of the hard work of preparing spawn and substrate has already been done for you, so all you need to do is choose your species.
 They have a great selection from shiitake mushrooms to oysters, reishi, and more.

 We’ve saved some of the tastiest for last with the topic of mycorrhizal fungi.
 Unfortunately some of the most delicious types of mushrooms are also the most difficult (or, at present time, impossible) to grow.
 I’m referring to some of your favorites: